The Titfield Thunderbolt: Cast

-Driver Ted Burbidge, fireman Frank Green and guard Harold Alford were not actors but British Railways employees from the Westbury depot, located on the former-Great Western Railway main line from London to Bristol.
-Originally they were provided only to operate the locomotives employed in the film on location but, when Charles Crichton talked to them and realised they "looked and sounded the part", they were given speaking roles and duly credited.
+Engine Driver Ted Burbidge, fireman Frank Green and the guard Harold Alford were not actors, but British Railways employees from the Westbury depot, located on the former-Great Western Railway main line from London to Bristol.
+Originally they were provided only to operate the locomotives employed in the film on location, but when Charles Crichton talked to them and realised they "looked and sounded the part", they were given speaking roles and duly credited.

-When interviewed for an article in Railway World, T. E. B. Clarke revealed that he based Mr. Valentine on an elderly gentleman that he remembered in the hotel bar while on a holiday.
+When interviewed for an article in the Railway World, T.E.B.
+Clarke revealed that he based Mr. Valentine on an elderly gentleman that he remembered in the hotel bar while on a holiday.